neilfarrier/thesoundofbootcamp/README.md

 A page i built for a mate as practice.

-Main aim was to practice my html tags an css knowledge.
+Main aim was to practice my html tags and css knowledge.

 Implemented JS in the smooth scrolling.